JackOfDickson/debug_quiz/debuging_quiz.md

 ### Q1 What is the purpose of a breakpoint?
 A breakpoint tells the debugger where to pause when running to code.
 It will run the lines of code before the breakpoint.
+This is useful when looking into how a program is running at that point in the script.

 ### Q2 Does the line of code on a breakpoint run when you start debugging
 No it does not.
 It runs the code before the breakpoint.